-We are members of the National Association of Cider Makers (NACM), Campden BRI, The Society of Food Hygiene and Technology and we are also SEDEX (Supplier Ethical Data Exchange) members and supporters of Stronger Together.
+We are members of the National Association of Cider Makers (NACM), the British Soft Drinks Association (BSDA), Campden BRI, The Society of Food Hygiene and Technology and we are also SEDEX (Supplier Ethical Data Exchange) members and supporters of Stronger Together.

-We are proud of the quality of our production standards and achieve the highest standards of accreditation in our industry – including BRC GS ‘AA*’ status at all of our production sites.
+We are proud of the quality of our production standards and achieve the highest standards of accreditation in our industry – including BRC GS ‘AA*’ status at our production sites and 'AA' status at our pressing facility.
 No other UK producer can match this performance.

 Modern Slavery Act